spookylukey/semanticeditor/README.rst

 added to help identify what the styling information belongs to -- these will be removed before saving in the database.

-Depending on the GUI for editing the presentation info, the user may have to press a 'refresh' button so that they can assign presentation info to newly entered paragraphs and headings etc.  Newly entered paragraphs and headings will obviously not have the 'id' attributes, so the HTML may have to be updated at this point as well, so everything has an id.

 WYMeditor extensions
 --------------------